We're located at 24 s. High street, New Albany, Ohio 43054 Ph: 614-245-4571

 Therapist

-With nearly 17 years of experience practicing in community mental health care, schools, psychiatric hospitals, and healthcare administration, I possess a wealth of experience working with varying ages and populations.
+With nearly 17 years of experience practicing in community mental health care, schools, psychiatric hospitals, and healthcare administration, I possess a wealth of experience to help guide people through life's challenges.

-I am a Bobcat and Buckeye, having earned my Bachelor of Arts in Psychology from Ohio University, and Master of Social Work from The Ohio State University.
-And, I am a Licensed Social Worker in the State of Ohio.
+I am an OU Bobcat and OSU Buckeye, having earned my Bachelor of Arts in Psychology from Ohio University, and Master of Social Work from The Ohio State University.
+And, I am a Licensed Social Worker in the State of Ohio with the experience to assess, diagnosis, and treat a variety of mental health conditions.

 Outside of the office, I am the proud wife of a first responder and a busy mom of two young children.
 While always excited for an adventure or a new experience, I find the most happiness and peace in the ordinary moments spent with my family and friends.